osmcode/osmium-tool/man/osmium-tags-filter.md

 -i, --invert-match
 :   Invert the sense of matching.
 Exclude all objects with matching tags.

--r, --add-referenced
+-R, --omit-referenced
-:   Recursively find all objects referenced by the matching objects and include
+:   Omit the nodes referenced from matching ways and members referenced from
-    them in the output.
-This only works correctly on non-history files.
+    matching relations.

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@